Skip to main content

 Managing multiple sites

 If you are an agency or managing multiple brands, each domain requires its own site entry in the dashboard with its own Site ID and API key.
+Never reuse credentials across sites — each site’s key is scoped to that domain only.
 The sending logic is identical across all sites — only the site_id in the URL and the X-Api-Key header change per site.
 A common pattern for multi-site setups:

 SITES = [